RSS Subscription

 6. Rule: iptables to reject incoming telnet connections

-Refuse all incoming connection requests to a local port 23
+This iptables rule will refuse all incoming connection requests to a local port 23.

 # iptables -A INPUT -p tcp --dport telnet -j REJECT